meese-os/meeseOS/README.md

 ## Development

-To publish changes to the GitHub and NPM registries, run `cd website && pnpm run publish`.
+To publish changes to the NPM registry, run `rush --debug publish --publish --include-all --set-access-level public`.
+To publish changes to the GitHub registry instead, go into the `common/config/rush/.npmrc-publish` file and uncomment the GitHub Packages line.

-If you want to do a dry run first, run `cd website && pnpm run publish:dry`.
+If you want to do a dry run first, run `rush publish --include-all`.

 # TODO